JonathanSteinbuch/sheafstability/README.md

 # Sheaf stability

-This program computes whether a given sheaf is semistable following the algorithm laid out in the paper (Computing stability of sheafs - Holger Brenner and Jonathan Steinbuch (TODO link).
+This program computes whether a given sheaf is semistable following the algorithm laid out in the paper (Computing stability of sheaves - Holger Brenner and Jonathan Steinbuch (TODO link).

 # Usage
 To compile the program you need to have the GNU Multiprecision Library (https://gmplib.org/) and the Boost Program Options (https://www.boost.org/) installed.